khandmo/Astrodynamics_Simulation/README.md

 A/D - Change focus body<br>
 Left Mouse Hold - Revolve around focus body<br>

-Body Manipulation - Bodies are added in the main file and must be added to the array of meshes (and the number of bodies constant must be appropriately set).
+Celestial Bodies are added in the system.cpp file, follow the scheme of the others to add new ones (within SPICE).
-Textures must be a perfect box, power of 2 resolution.
+Textures must be a perfect box, power of 2 resolution, if not the default grey.
 The radius and mass of the object and initial positions are also labeled in the main file.
-Non-Solar meshes should be shaded with the default shader as they are in the main file.
+Non-Solar meshes should be shaded with the default shader as they are in the main file.<br><br>
-The render file has a function "Move" which assigns velocities, rotational speed, and orbital evolution speed (dt).
-Higher dt results in slower evolution.
-Lower dt results in faster evolution.<br><br>

 ### Links
 ---